OCC Team and Board of Directors

 Sarah Morrison...Artistic DirectorMs.
 Morrison is in her seventh season as the Artistic Director of the Oakville Children’s Choir.
 She is also the Director of Choral Music at Appleby College in Oakville where she has taught vocal music for over 10 years.
 Her choirs have been recorded by CBC radio and have won awards at both the national and international level.
 Ms. Morrison maintains an active career as a choral conductor, voice teacher, clinician and soprano.
 She is the 2010 winner of the Leslie Bell Award for Choral Conducting awarded by Choirs Ontario and the Ontario Arts Council.
 Ms. Morrison was delighted to make her Carnegie Hall conducting debut in April 2013 with her Cantus Chamber Choir as part of the Carnegie Hall National Choral Festival.
 In 2012, Ms. Morrison was honoured to be a Conducting Associate at the Transient Glory Symposium working with the Young People’s Chorus of New York City and Francisco Nunez.
 She was the guest conductor of the 2010 Nova Scotia Choral Federation Junior Choir Camp and adjudicated for the 2012 NSYC Composition Competition.
 Ms. Morrison has sung soprano with the Canadian Chamber Choir, a national professional choral ensemble, for the past decade and can be heard on their debut CD, “In Good Company.”
 Prior to her work with the OCC, she was involved as a vocal coach and conductor with the VIVA!
 Youth Singers of Toronto for six years.
 Ms. Morrison is a frequent presenter of research papers and workshops on creative choral techniques at national and international conferences including the Ontario Music Educators Association conference, Festival 500, the Canadian Arts and Learning Symposium, the American Choral Directors Association National Convention, the International Society of Music Education conferences and the Kabalevsky conference held in Moscow, Russia.
 Ms. Morrison's music education articles have been published in several national journals and conference proceedings such as the Canadian Music Educator Journal, Sharing the Voices: The Phenomenon of Singing V, and Anacrusis.
-Ms. Morrison writes a regular Youth Choir column in the ACCC Anacrusis publication and is a member of the Board of Directors of Choirs Ontario.
+Ms. Morrison writes a regular Youth Choir column in the ACCC Anacrusis publication and is the President-Elect of Choirs Ontario.

 Ms. Morrison holds an Honours Bachelor of Music in Voice from Western University, a Bachelor of Education and Master's degree in Music Education from the University of Toronto where she is currently a PhD candidate in Education, and is an associate in vocal performance of the Conservatory Canada.
 She has studied choral conducting and Kodaly pedagogy at the Westminster Conducting Institute in Princeton; opera and vocal performance at the Academie Internationale de Nice, France and the Canford School of Music, England.